 The Province's Land Use Framework seeks to manage growth responsibly through smart growth principles and preparing the Province for increased levels of growth while maintaining the pristine and natural components of the land.
 SMF is in a 'Growth Centre' and is intended to accommodate future growth and development to meet the County's needs.
-The MDP defines a growth centres as "an area designated around previously identified growth nodes, economic development nodes, and/or existing urban areas where future development will be directed, including residential and business uses areas more suitable for future development including higher density residential, commercial and industrial uses".
-Sundre elearly represents is the existing urban area around which this growth centre is based.
+The MDP defines growth centres as "areas more suitable for future development including higher density residential, commercial and industrial uses".
+Sundre is the existing urban area around which this growth centre is based.